rust-lang/rust/text/1522-conservative-impl-trait.md

 # Summary
 [summary]: #summary

-Add a conservative form of abstract return types, aka `impl Trait`, that will be compatible with most possible future extensions by initially being restricted to:
+Add a conservative form of abstract return types, also known as `impl Trait`, that will be compatible with most possible future extensions by initially being restricted to:

 - Only free-standing or inherent functions.
 - Only return type position of a function.